snzisad/simple-docker-application/readme.md

 # This is a simple docker java appliction
-In this repository, I have use docker to run a java class.
+In this repository, I have used docker to run a java class.
 This repository is just for understanding the docker concept.

 ## Important commands